dbezborodov/BuddyDriveS3/readme.txt

 BuddyDriveS3 is a BuddyDrive fork that uses Amazon S3 to store files securely.
 It has same features as original BuddyDrive plugin.
 This plugin is available in english.

+There is no support available for the plugin.

 == Installation ==

 You can download and install BuddyDriveS3 using the built in WordPress plugin installer.
 If you download BuddyDriveS3 manually, make sure it is uploaded to "/wp-content/plugins/buddydrive/".